Skip to main contentSkip to navigation

 How Much Does RAID 5 Recovery Cost?

 RAID 5 recovery is priced per member drive (based on the type of failure each drive has) plus a flat array reconstruction fee of $400-$800.
-If we recover no usable data, you owe nothing.
+Our no-fix-no-fee guarantee applies: if we recover no usable data, you owe nothing.

 Per-Member Imaging